 However, it is unlikely that you will find them.
 This is because to simply search for these words would make the task too easy.
 The examiner will therefore test your understanding by using synonyms.
 Synonyms are different words with the same meaning.

-Think of synonyms for these three words.
+Think of a list of synonyms for these words.
 Note them on a piece of paper.

 - suburban development